FrankAbelbeck/ddmailer/README.md

    reached.
 Then it creates an RFC-compliant e-mail and addresses it to the recipients given as positional arguments.
 Or in other words: it mimics the original sendmail's behaviour except for any commandline options (ignored).
    The created e-mail is sent to the UNIX domain socket of ddmailerd.
    As of 2020-12-21 sendmail does not need any command line arguments as long as the message contains a To field (matching cronies behaviour).
+   As of 2021-01-02 sendmail accepts the positional argument "--subject=SUBJECT" in order to define a custom subject line (overriding any subject info given in the message passed).

 ## Daemon Commands